MaximeVivier/Articles/blog-posts/step-function-learnings/step-function-logs-learning.md

 ---

 ## :bulb: Standard workflows have logs enabled by default inside AWS Step Functions
-> :orange_book: Read this to better grasp what is happening with these log groups in Step Function or skip to the next section for the tutorial you came for
+> :orange_book: Read this to better grasp what is happening with these log groups in Step Function or skip to the [next section](#tuto-part) for the tutorial you came for

 AWS explains it really clearly in its [documentation](https://docs.aws.amazon.com/step-functions/latest/dg/cw-logs.html), here is a quote describing the default logs behaviors of both Standard and Express types of State Machine.

->Standard Workflows record execution history in AWS Step Functions, although you can optionally configure logging to Amazon CloudWatch Logs.
+>**Standard Workflows** record execution history **in AWS Step Functions**, although you can optionally configure logging to Amazon CloudWatch Logs.
 >
->Unlike Standard Workflows, Express Workflows don't record execution history in AWS Step Functions.
-To see execution history and results for an Express Workflow, you must configure logging to Amazon CloudWatch Logs.
+>Unlike Standard Workflows, **Express Workflows don't record execution history in AWS Step Functions**.
+To see execution history and results for an Express Workflow, you must **configure logging to Amazon CloudWatch Logs**.
 Publishing logs doesn't block or slow down executions.

-The following images show three different State Machines: one Express configured with logs, one Express configured without logs and one Standard.
+The following images show three different State Machines: one **Express configured with logs**, one **Express configured without logs** and one **Standard**.
 The only one that has a log group associated is the Express one configured with a log group.

 ![Three types of state machine](./assets/three-types-of-state-machine.png 'Three types of state machine')

 ![One log group associated to one of the Express workflow](./assets/one-log-group.png 'One log group associated to one of the Express workflow')

-And the logs available for the Standard type of State Machine are inside the AWS Step Functions service but there is no log group associated.
+The logs available for the Standard workflow are inside the AWS Step Functions service but there is no log group associated.

 ![Logs of Standard State Machine is in the AWS Step Function service](./assets/logs-for-standard-step-func.png 'Logs of Standard State Machine is in the AWS Step Function service')